mintheredonethat/stake/README.md

-# Name Registry smart contract using Truffle framework
+# Stake platform smart contract using Truffle framework

-03.08.17
+Inception: 03.08.17

-Basic name registry contract with a front-end.
-Forms the basis of the Stake platform.
+Get things done with Stake - holds you & your team accountable to meeting your goals.

+Leverages:
+* Name registry
+* Multi-signature wallet

-INSERT SCREENSHOT/GIF OF USAGE
+INSERT GIF OF USAGE

 ## How To Run
 * `truffle compile` (one window)